minooye/mega-trackball/docs/WIRING.md

 # Wiring

-## Mega Drive DB-9 pinout (view from male connector side, the one in the console)
+## Mega Drive DB-9 pinout (view from the female connector side, the one from the Pad)

 ```
         ___________